Soldie/Arms-Commander/passwordattacks/buglog.md

 THere appears to be... over 230 different types of hashes.
 They can be easily organized however.
 The -m made no sense anyways but Its easy for me to reorganize it alphabetically and categorize them.

+Okay.
+So this requires a lot of organization.
+Because the crypto types are all over the place in the Hashcat help menu.
+However, we can just create a multi-tiered menu with several dicts in each.
+The dict formats should indicate what layer.
+For example

+SHA_menu_layer_1()
+-->SHA 1 types
+-->SHA 256 Types
+-->SHA 512 Types

+And then, it should get more "specific" for example

+ SHA_Menu_layer_1() --> SSHA_layer_2() --> LDAP (SSHA512)_layer_3()